shiyanhui/Monguo/doc/source/index.rst

 About
 -----

-Monguo is MongoDB ORM based on driver Motor_ which provides non-blocking access to MongoDB.
+Monguo is an asynchronous MongoDB ORM based on driver.
 The `source is on GitHub <https://github.com/shiyanhui/monguo>`_ and the docs are on `ReadTheDocs <http://motor.readthedocs.org/>`_.

 Install with::